Estadio El Hogar

-The Estadio El Hogar is a multi-use stadium in Matamoros, Mexico.
-It is currently used mostly for football matches and is the home stadium for Gavilanes de Matamoros.
-With a capacity of 22,000 people, it was the fourth largest stadium in northeastern Mexico at the time of its completion, behind only top-flight grounds.
+Estadio El Hogar is a multi-purpose stadium in Matamoros, Tamaulipas, Mexico.
+It served as the home stadium of Liga Premier (Series A) football club Gavilanes de Matamoros.
+The stadium was inaugurated in 2017 and has a capacity of 22,000 spectators.

-It includes 4,000 parking spots, a training center, a panoramic restaurant and artificial lighting.

 History

 The stadium was completed in time for the 2017–18 Liga Premier season, in which the Gavilanes were admitted to the third-tier league as an expansion team.
 On 19 August 2017, an inauguration ceremony was held before the team defeated Alacranes de Durango in their first Liga Premier home fixture with an attendance of about 16,000.

+Facilities

+With a capacity of 22,000 people, it was the fourth largest stadium in northeastern Mexico at the time of its completion, behind only top-flight grounds.

+The stadium has 4,000 parking spots, a training center, a panoramic restaurant and artificial lighting.